-GIS TechnicianSend an email
+AnalystSend an email

-Mr. Cannon is a GIS professional and project lead with over 10 years of experience in natural resource management, conservation science and planning, and GIS analysis.
-Mr. Cannon currently serves as the project lead for several natural resource management projects being carried out for the Navy.
-These projects include prescribed fire management, invasive species control, habitat restoration, bat acoustic and mist net surveys, insect surveys, and the installation of interpretive signage.
+Mr. Cannon is a GIS professional and project lead with over 12 years of experience in natural resource management, conservation science and planning, and GIS analysis.
+During his time with Marstel-Day, Mr. Cannon has led more than 30 natural resource management projects for the Navy, including prescribed fire management, invasive plant species surveys and control, pollinator habitat restoration and conservation plans, bat acoustic and mist net surveys, insect surveys, and the creation of interpretive signage.

 Mr. Cannon has strong technical skills in GIS and GPS, project management, ecosystem management, conservation planning, and species distribution modeling.
 He assisted staff archaeologists by developing a predictive model of archaeological resources using Maxent.
 He helped to design and implement a large wildlife survey data collection project for the U.S. Forest Service by incorporating field data sheets into a mobile GPS solution.
 Mr. Cannon supported the development of hundreds of custom maps for federal clients, designed and implemented field data collection solutions, and developed SDSFIE-compliant GIS data and metadata.
 Mr. Cannon has provided policy support to the U.S. Marine Corps; organizational and facilitation support services for the U.S. Fish and Wildlife Service’s Strategic Habitat Conservation program; and research, writing, and policy support for National Environmental Policy Act (NEPA) projects.